heroku/heroku-jvm-application-deployer/README.md

 </includes>
 ```

-See the integrations tests under `maven-plugin/src/it` for more examples.
+See the integration tests under `maven-plugin/src/it` for more examples.

 ## Deploying to Multiple Apps

-In most real-world scenarios, you will need to deploy your application dev, test and prod environments.
+In most real-world scenarios, you will need to deploy your application to dev, test and prod environments.
 This is best
 handled with Maven profiles.
 For example:

 ```